The $\alpha$-SQG patch problem is illposed in $C^{2,\beta}$ and $W^{2,p}$: Introduction

 We now explain the basic outline of the proof of main theorems.
 The proof is by contradiction as our main theorem includes regimes where even local existence was not known before (for instance $\alpha>0$ small and $p<2$ in $W^{2,p}$).
 Since the proof of H\"older $C^{2,\beta}$ is essentially a special case in the proof Sobolev $W^{2,p}$ case, we just explain how we prove Theorem \ref{thm:main_sobolev}.

-The most essential ingredient is the presence of a degenerate dispersion in the velocity field on the patch boundary.
+The most essential ingredient is the presence of a leading linear dispersive term in the equation for the evolution of the curvature of the patch boundary.
 In this paper, since we are focusing on the Sobolev spaces $W^{2,p}$, we will consider the curvature evolution of the patch boundary as in~\cite{c2euler}.
 Compared to the Euler case~\cite{c2euler}, our proofs for the $\alpha$-patches are significantly more involved for many reasons that we explain below.
 To harvest the dispersion and obtain illposedness in this low regularity setting, there are roughly four steps in the proof. \begin{enumerate} \item Establish the wellposedness of the Lagrangian flow of the patch boundary from the Eulerian dynamics of the patch;

-\item Derive the curvature evolution of the patch boundary and its leading order dynamics of $\alpha$-patches;
+\item Derive the curvature evolution of the patch boundary and its leading order dynamics;

 \item Prove illposedness for a model dispersive equation of the curvature evolution.
 This is done by a perturbative argument based on its distributional formulation;

 \item Show illposedness for the curvature equation of $\alpha$-patches.